wftech/icinga2-naglite4/README.md

 ## How to start

 Create `icinga2-api.ini` from provided example.

-Do provide CA certificate to silence certs.
+To silence warning on certificates, provide CA certificate to INI file.
+The certificate can be found on Icinga2 host at `/var/lib/icinga2/ca/ca.crt`.

 ### Start in debug mode